 Our natural inclination when something horrible happens is to ask, “Why me?
 What did I do to deserve this?”
 Generally, the younger we are, or the worse the experience, the more we will naturally come to blame ourselves for our pain.
 We will come to feel that there must be something inherently wrong with us and that we did something to bring the situation upon ourselves.

 The most important step in forming the meaning of our pain is understanding that it’s not about deserving.
-That goes for ourselves, but it also goes for others as well.
+That goes for ourselves, but it also goes for others.
 It’s not about deserving.
 Pain is not a zero-sum game.
 If somebody hurts us, hurting them back doesn’t make it better.

 In fact, pain is the opposite.
 Pain is contagious.
 It’s like a virus.
 The more we hurt, the more we will feel inclined to hurt ourselves further and to hurt others further.
 Our own perceived shortcomings will be used to justify further destructive behaviors towards ourselves and towards those around us.